jerinmt/todolist/README.md

     4-done

 The different modules of this project are:
-1-create todo objects from local storage
-2-create new todo objects
+1-create todo objects from local storage and UI 2-create new todo objects
 3-create new project
-4-create projects from local storage
+4-create projects from local storage and UI
-5-actions of todos
-6-actions of projects
+5-UI logic
+6-main Logic
 7-main
 Each module will have a logic part and a DOM part, first will complete all the logic part.